eniolaipoola/UserDetailsApp/Readme.md

 the detail page that gives more information about the user.

 ## Guideline
-1. Clone from the master branch.
+1. Clone from the v2 branch.
 2. The data used is fetched from https://dummyapi.io/.
 To use this API, you need to sign-up with https://dummyapi.io/ and generate an App Id.
 3. Place the API ID as API_KEY in your local.properties file
 ```